Transipedia/kmerexplor/README.md

 kmerexplor -p path/to/*.fastq.gz
 ```

-`-c` for multithreading, `-k` to keep counts (input must be fastq):
+`-c` for multithreading, `-K` to keep counts (input must be fastq):

 ```
-kmerexplor -p -c 16 -k path/to/*.fastq.gz
+kmerexplor -p -c 16 -K path/to/*.fastq.gz
 ```

-You can skip the counting step thanks to countTags output (see `-k` option):
+You can skip the counting step thanks to countTags output (see `-K` option):

 ```
 kmerexplor -p path/to/countTags/files/*.tsv